Venture Church Network: Constituents

 The movement presently supports three national agencies - Venture Church Network, WorldVenture (formerly CBFMS, then CBInternational), and Missions Door (formerly Conservative Baptist Home Mission Society, then Mission To The Americas).
 These agencies have omitted the word "baptist" from their names, and it is notable that the four associated educational institutions listed below, likewise have omitted "baptist" from their names also.
-It appears that there has been a trend for some time to drop the name "baptist".

 Conservative Baptists cooperate with affiliated institutions of higher learning as well as youth and women's ministries.
 Each local Conservative Baptist church is an autonomous organization in voluntary affiliation with each other through regional associations.

 Reorganization

 Until a structural reorganization began in early 2004, Venture Church Network was a network of churches and ministries, committed to evangelization and church planting.
-In 2003, its membership comprised over 1200 churches representing over 200,000 church members.
+In 2003, its membership comprised over 1,200 churches representing over 200,000 church members.

 Following the dissolution of an Organization Task Force after an unsuccessful attempt to unite the national agencies in a single structure and vision, Venture Church Network was reorganized as “a covenantal fellowship of Regional Associations of Conservative Baptist churches, which have joined together to make the most of the God-given strengths of each member Region for a common purpose.”
 In 2005 new bylaws were adopted whereby regional associations of local churches are the only members of Venture Church Network; the local churches themselves are members of the regional associations and no longer have any direct participation in the national organization.
 The regional directors and their boards, as representatives of their member churches, are organizationally and relationally bound through the Covenant of the Regions.
 The regional directors comprise the Venture Church Network Board, representing the interests of the regions and the member churches of the regions.
-Venture Church Network is led by a leadership team consisting of a Catalyst (Board Chairman), a Facilitator and a Connector (Board Secretary/Treasurer).
+Venture Church Network is led by a leadership team consisting of the eight regional directors, director of chaplaincy and president (Board Chairman).
 As of 2021, the staff of Venture Church Network listed on its website were limited to the President, a Director of Chaplaincy, an associate director of Chaplaincy, and an Executive Assistant.

-The regional associations of Venture Church Network exist to support and encourage the ministry of the local church to fulfill the Great Commission.

 International ties

-Venture Church Network maintains fellowship and relationship with networks of churches in other countries of the world through CBGlobal, which has a board consisting of national organization leaders but no staff of its own.
+Venture Church Network maintains fellowship and relationship with World Venture, Missions Door and networks of churches in other countries of the world through CBGlobal, which has a board consisting of national organization leaders but no staff of its own.